sa2c/CellProfiler-RunOnCluster/README.md

 ### Loading Plugins
 Download [Plugins](https://github.com/sa2c/CellProfiler-RunOnCluster/archive/project_update.zip) and move the files to your plugins directory.
 Please note the plugins are being modified for CellProfiler 4.

-In the plugins directory, install the additional requirements for the plugins:
+In the plugins directory, install the [Rynner module](https://github.com/sa2c/Rynner) and additional requirements for the plugins:
 ```
 pip install git+https://github.com/sa2c/Rynner.git
 ```